maxims94/helius-post-alpenglow/README.md

 # Alpenglow: The future of Solana's consensus

-Alpenglow is the **biggest change to Solana's core protocols** that the blockchain has ever seen.
-Developed by Roger Wattenhofer, Quentin Kniep and Kobi Sliwinski from the ETH Zurich and unveiled at Accelerate 2025, Alpenglow represents a fundamental shift in Solana's consensus mechanism, replacing long-established mechanisms such as TowerBFT and Proof-of-History.
+**Alpenglow is the biggest change to Solana's core protocols in the history of the blockchain.** Developed by Roger Wattenhofer, Quentin Kniep and Kobi Sliwinski from the ETH Zurich and unveiled at Accelerate 2025, Alpenglow represents a fundamental shift in Solana's consensus mechanism, replacing long-established mechanisms such as TowerBFT and Proof-of-History.

 The most compelling characteristic of Alpenglow is a **dramatic reduction in finalization latency**.
 In the current system, it takes 12.8s on average to finalize a block.
 Once Solana has transitioned to Alpenglow, finality can be reached in a median time of 150ms.
 That's a staggering 100x improvement over the current system, rivaling Web2 infrastructure in responsiveness.